RakhithJK/OfficeDev-teams-toolkit-wiki/How-to-enable-Single-Sign-on-in-Teams-Toolkit-for-Visual-Studio.md

 * In the Teams manifest file, add the SSO application to link it with Teams application.
 * Add SSO application information in Teams Toolkit configuration files in order to make sure the authentication app can be registered on backend service and started by Teams Toolkit when you debugging or previewing Teams application.

+**Note that now we have two kinds of folder structure.
+Please kindly choose the placeholders according to your VS version.**
+- For VS 17.10 Preview 3 or later:
+  * PROJECT_FOLDER: ./{YOUR-APP-NAME}
+  * TEAMSAPP_FOLDER: ./TeamsApp
+- Others:
+  * PROJECT_FOLDER: ./
+  * TEAMSAPP_FOLDER: ./

 For Teams Tab Application
 -------------------------
-1. Update Microsoft Entra app manifest `TeamsFx-Auth/aad.manifest.template.json` is an Microsoft Entra manifest template.
+1. Update Microsoft Entra app manifest `{{TEAMSAPP_FOLDER}}/TeamsFx-Auth/aad.manifest.template.json` is an Microsoft Entra manifest template.
 You can copy and paste this file to any folder of your project, rename as `aad.manifest.json` and take notes of the path to this file.
 Because the path will be useful later.
 And you need to make the following updates in the template to create/update an Microsoft Entra app for SSO:

     1. "identifierUris": Used to uniquely identify and access the resource.
     [HelpLink.](https://learn.microsoft.com/en-us/azure/active-directory/develop/reference-app-manifest#identifieruris-attribute)